iluvjava/Maths/Notebook 2.0/AMATH 516 (Numerical Optimizations)/Non-Smooth Calculus/Monotonicity of Subgradient on a Line.md

 **Source**:

 It's obvious and I did it myself.
-For references, just take a look at the monotonicity at a coursenotes [here](http://www.seas.ucla.edu/~vandenbe/236C/lectures/subgradients.pdf) for more information.
+For references, just take a look at the monotonicity at a coursenotes [UCLA Notes](http://www.seas.ucla.edu/~vandenbe/236C/lectures/subgradients.pdf) for more information.